LeiRui/line-density-rust/Readme.md

 ## 2. Plot

 ```
-target/release/line-density width height csv_path has_header tqs tqe
+target/release/line-density width height csv_path has_header
 ```

 -   width: the pixel width of the rendered line chart
 -   height: the pixel height of the rendered line chart
 -   csv_path: the input csv path
+    -   we assume that the input time series in the csv has already been projected into the width*height canvas pixel space, which is realized by M4_VISUALIZATION_EXP/tools/parse.py

 -   has_header: the input csv path has header or not
--   tqs: the start time (x-axis) of the rendered line chart
--   tqe: the end time (x-axis) of the rendered line chart

 For example:

 ```
-target/release/line-density 100 100 ts-rawQuery-100.csv true 0 617426057626
+target/release/line-density 100 100 ts-rawQuery-100.csv true
 ```

-The command plots the line chart of one time series from `ts-rawQuery-100.csv` on a `100*100` canvas with time range as `[0,617426057626)`.
+The command plots the line chart of time series in `ts-rawQuery-100.csv` on a `100*100` canvas.
 The output png is `ts-rawQuery-100.csv-100.png`.

 ## References